rwhetten/DeepSeqAnalysis/docs/source/error-correct.rst

 \

 1. The first exercise will align RNA-seq reads to a bacterial genome, to provide some experience with alignment software and an opportunity to explore software tools used to summarize and manipulate Sequence Alignment and Mapping (SAM) format files.
 The `RNA-seq reads <https://drive.google.com/a/ncsu.edu/file/d/1Vo90SPDoe9s-NDuwATPNLwRkBE6Q-Ny3>`_ come from *Lactobacillus helveticus* strain CNRZ32, while the reference genome is from strain `DPC 4571 <https://drive.google.com/open?id=1N_8e4SAj4SU_Y0zoYzA8_s3k1vXZCMtd>`_, so some sequence differences detected in the alignments will be due to the strain divergence, and some differences due to sequencing errors or other sources of experimental noise in the RNA-seq data.
 You can also download a `text file <https://drive.google.com/a/ncsu.edu/file/d/1f_SkLZ0yqfjKQibUITKgpC1czd0x9_Df>`_ of steps to use in aligning the reads to the reference genome, then reviewing the results of the alignment.
+The output of the Qualimap program used to summarize the alignments present in the BAM output file shows (among other data) a distribution of mapping quality for all aligned reads.
+See `this post on the sequencing.qcfail blog <https://sequencing.qcfail.com/articles/mapq-values-are-really-useful-but-their-implementation-is-a-mess/>`_ for a discussion of mapping quality scores from different alignment programs.

 \